Quantum-Press/Viewports/readme.txt

 - Provides a **Keyframe-style UI** to preview, reset, or manage responsive styles per viewport
 - Offers a **developer-friendly API** (`registerRenderer`) to attach your own style components *(currently JavaScript only)*

-With Viewports, you keep your BlockTheme clean, lightweight, and future-proof.
+With Quantum Viewports, you keep your BlockTheme clean, lightweight, and future-proof.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/viewports` directory, or install via the Plugins screen in WordPress.
+1. Upload the plugin files to the `/wp-content/plugins/quantum-viewports` directory, or install via the Plugins screen in WordPress.
 2. Activate the plugin through the ‘Plugins’ screen in WordPress.
 3. Open the block editor (Gutenberg) and edit any block.
 You will see new **responsive controls** in the block inspector.
 4. Switch between desktop, tablet, and mobile views to style your blocks per viewport.